QuTech-Delft/QMI/documentation/sphinx/source/coding_standard.rst

 For __init__ function a few conventions can be made:
   - When in instrument class, do not try to open the instrument in __init__, as we have the ``open`` function for it.
-  - Try to declare all necessary class attributes with type and possibly an initial value, but such that ``Optional`` and ``None`` is avoided as much as possible so that we do not need to do any assert ``self.xxx is not None`` later on.
+  - Try to declare all necessary class attributes with type and possibly an initial value, but such that ``None`` is avoided as much as possible so that we do not need to do any assert ``self.xxx is not None`` later on.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 ▻ The use of ``__del__()`` methods